 Brad is a resident of Essex County where he was a secondary school teacher with the Greater Essex County District School Board and served as the local president of the Ontario Secondary School Teachers’ Federation – District 9.
 Brad accepted an Executive Assistant position with OSSTF Provincial Office in 2006 and became the Director of Negotiations and Contract Maintenance in 2011.
 Brad is currently the Associate General Secretary – Protective Services for OSSTF.
-In addition to serving as a Trustee on the OSSTF ELHT, Brad has also served as a Director on other Boards, including a longstanding appointment on the Teachers Life Insurance board for the past 19 years, and has achieved certification in the Foundations of Trust Management Standards (FTMS).
+In addition to serving as a Trustee on the OSSTF ELHT, Brad has also served as a Director on other boards, including a longstanding appointment on the Teachers Life Insurance board for the past 19 years, and has achieved certification in the Foundations of Trust Management Standards (FTMS).

 Lori was a secondary school teacher in British Columbia prior to teaching with the Peel District School Board where she also served as the local president of the Ontario Secondary School Teachers’ Federation – District 19.
-In that role, Lori oversaw the changeover of the benefits plan to one run by the bargaining unit.
-She accepted an Executive Assistant position with OSSTF Provincial Office in 2004, and became the Director of Communications and Political Action in 2007.
-Lori is currently the Associate General Secretary – Professional Services for OSSTF.
-In addition to serving as a Trustee on the OSSTF ELHT, Lori has also served as a Director on other boards, including the Teachers Life Insurance Board for the past 16 years where she is currently Vice Chair.
+In that role, Lori oversaw the changeover of the benefits plan to one run by the bargaining unit. .
+She accepted an Executive Assistant position with OSSTF Provincial Office in 2004 and became the Director of Communications and Political Action in 2007 and was the AGS of Professional Services from 2011-2019.
+In addition to serving as a Trustee on the OSSTF ELHT, Lori has also served as a Director on other boards, including the Teachers Life Insurance board for the past 16 years where she is currently Chair.
 She has achieved certification in the Foundations of Trust Management Standards (FTMS).

 Deborah Leckman is a senior investment executive with over 30 years of experience in the pension fund and retail wealth industries.
-As a Commissioner at the Ontario Securities Commission, Deborah’s role consists of a variety of regulatory duties, including developing rules and policies for market participants, adjudicating administrative proceedings and Board governance responsibilities.
+As a Commissioner at the Ontario Securities Commission, Deborah’s role consisted of a variety of regulatory duties, including developing rules and policies for market participants, adjudicating administrative proceedings and board governance responsibilities.
 In her previous role as VP Wealth Management at TD Bank Group, she built and managed a team of investment professionals providing market and product research, recommendations, and education to over 1,200 investment advisors and clients of TD Wealth.
 Before that, Deborah was with OMERS, the Ontario Municipal Employees Pension Plan, responsible for the $15 billion public market equities program, including active management of Canadian and foreign equities, and oversight of the global external manager program and hedge fund program.
 She is a Chartered Financial Analyst and has a B.Comm and an MBA from McGill University.

 OSSTF Independent Expert Appointee